- Avoid peak travel if you can (between 07:00-09.30 and 16:00-18:30)

 - Aim to reduce the number of journeys you make where possible

-We’ve been busy putting a number of measures in place to make travelling on the Merseyrail network as safe and easy as possible.
-From a new timetable with more services to enhanced cleaning and a new ticket, read on to find out more about how we’ve been preparing to welcome you back.
+We’ve been busy putting a number of measures in place to make travelling on the Merseyrail network as safe and easy as possible so that those who are travelling can travel with confidence.
+Read on to find out more about what's new.

 We are cleaning trains and stations throughout the day, every day.
-From preventative microbial cleaning products to increasing litter picking in our trains and around our stations.
-We have added additional cleaning measures to keep you safe that also include:
+From specialist anti microbial cleaning products to increasing litter picking in our trains and around our stations.
+We have added additional cleaning measures to keep those that need to travel safe that also include: